thaiducdung255/create-ts-app/README.md

 * `ts-gun --help` or `ts-gun -h` for help

 #### Options:
-* `-h, --help: show help menu`
+* `-h, --help`: show help menu
-* `-a, --all: use pnpm as package manager and install all tools(eslint, install node_module, nodemon, editorconfig, pre-commit-hook, init git repository) in current directory.`
+* `-a, --all`: use pnpm as package manager and install all tools(eslint, install node_module, nodemon, editorconfig, commitlint, init git repository)
-* `-g, --git: initialize new git repository`
+* `-g, --git`: initialize new git repository
-* `-i, --install: install node_modules`
+* `-r, --nodemon`: integrate nodemon to project
-* `-r, --nodemon: integrate nodemon to project`
+* `-l, --eslint`: integrate eslint to project.
+Use airbnb-base style guide
-* `-l, --eslint: integrate eslint to project.
-Use airbnb-base style guide`
+* `-c, --commitlint`: use pre-commit-hook using husky.
+Will run script "test" and "lint" in package.json file.
+Besides, check commit message for each commit based on commitlint
-* `-p, --pre-commit-hook: use pre-commit-hook.
-Will run script "lint" and "test" in package.json file`
+* `-e, --editorconfig`: create .editorconfig file
-* `-e, --editorconfig: create .editorconfig file`
+* `-n, --name`: will create a folder with given name in current directory. other configuration files will be placed inside this folder
-* `-n, --name: will create a folder with given name in current directory. other configuration files will be placed inside this folder`
+* `--npm`: use npm as package manager
-* `--npm: use npm as package manager when using with option --install`
+* `--ts`: integrate typescript to project
-* `--pnpm: use npm as package manager when using with option --install`
+* `--pnpm`: use npm as package manager
-* `--yarn: use npm as package manager when using with option --install`
+* `--yarn`: use npm as package manager

 #### Examples:
 * `ts-gun`: create a new folder with configuration files.
 Recomended
 * `ts-gun -an nodejs`: skip all prompts and create configuration files in a new folder named `nodejs`.
 Use `ts-gun -h` for more detail
-* `ts-gun -tile --yarn`: setup typescript for project, install `node_modules` using `yarn`, create a `.eslintrc.json` and `.editorconfig` file in current directory,
+* `ts-gun -tle --yarn`: setup typescript for project, install `node_modules` using `yarn`, create a `.eslintrc.json` and `.editorconfig` file in current directory,

 #### Notes:
-* **Do not** use both options `--name` and package manager options(`--yarn`, `--npm`, `-pnpm`) in one command: this is the problem of `arg`.
+* **Do not** use both options `--name` and package manager options(`--yarn`, `--npm`, `-pnpm`) in one command: this is the problem of `arg` library.
 Use `ts-gun` instead
 * Option `--nodemon` currently **only works** for typescript projects.
 I strongly recommend use typescript instead of javascript
 * Option `--eslint` currently **only works** for typescript projects.
 I strongly recommend use typescript instead of javascript